Data-Wrangling-with-JavaScript/nodejs-json-test/README.md

 ## Setup

-Clone the repo to your local hard drive, change directory to the repo and then install npm dependencies:
+Clone the repo to your local hard drive and change directory to the repo.

-    npm install
+No dependencies are required.

 ## Run

 To determine the largest JSON string that can be deserialized through `JSON.parse` run:

-    npm start

-Or

     node index.js